 The Rover Owners Association of Virginia (ROAV) was proud to host the North American Tour of the Oxford Rover - our Sea to Shining Sea overland trek.
 We did our best to share this historic vehicle and its global adventure with as many Land Rover enthusiasts as possible.

 Oxford is one of the two Land Rovers that took part in the 1955-56 Oxford and Cambridge Far Eastern Expedition, also known as the First Overland.
 Six students teamed up in these two Land Rovers and drove from London to Singapore.
 The journey took six months and six days and covered over 18,000 miles.
 In addition to the legendary story of the trip, the adventure gave birth to books, television documentaries, and has inspired overland travelers for decades.

-More about the journey can be found here on YouTube.
+More about the original journey can be found here on YouTube.

 The Oxford Rover went on to continue to do “important things” long after the completion of its inaugural journey.
 Eventually, the Land Rover ended up on Ascension Island in the South Atlantic serving transportation duties for a bird watching and research expedition.
 It remained on this island where it was used until it fell into disrepair.
 The Rover was rediscovered in 2017 by Adam Bennett, a Land Rover enthusiast from York, England.